2021 Facebook leak: Apple's threat to remove Facebook and Instagram

 In 2019, following concerns about Facebook and Instagram being used to trade maids in the Middle East, Apple threatened to remove their iOS apps from the App Store.
+Facebook, then, promised to enforce stronger regulations, yet later stated that it was under-enforcing them.
+Two years later, a search on Facebook for maids would still yield results of workers.
+These maids have reported being starved, sold, locked in their homes, and physically assaulted.

 XCheck

 The documents have shown a private program known as "XCheck" or "cross-check" that Facebook has employed in order to whitelist posts from users deemed as "high-profile".
 The system began as a quality control measure but has since grown to protect "millions of VIP users from the company's normal enforcement process".
 XCheck has led to celebrities and other public figures being exempt from punishment that the average Facebook user would receive from violating policies.
 In 2019, football player Neymar had posted nude photos of a woman who had accused him of rape which were left up for more than a day.
 According to The Wall Street Journal, "XCheck grew to include at least 5.8 million users in 2020" according to Facebook's internal documents.
 The goal of XCheck was "to never publicly tangle with anyone who is influential enough to do you harm".